Arad ostraca: Ostracon 18

-The Kerosite may refer to someone who was a Nethinim, a temple servant.
+"The Kerosite" may refer to someone who was one of the Nethinim, a temple servant.

 The ostracon is notable because of the ending, "house of YHWH", which, according to many scholars, may be a reference to the Jerusalem temple.
-Philip J. King and Lawrence E. Stager argues that since the temple at Arad was demolished 100 years prior to when the ostracon was written it therefore must refer to the Jerusalem temple.
+Philip J. King and Lawrence E. Stager argue that since the temple at Arad was demolished 100 years prior to when the ostracon was written it therefore must refer to the Jerusalem temple.
 Other scholars doubt whether the inscription refers to the Jerusalem temple.